-Built in 1967, by Southern Shipbuilding of Slidell, Louisiana (hull #72) as the Gulf Explorer for Gulf Fleet Marine of Houston, Texas.
+Built in 1967, by Southern Shipbuilding of Slidell, Louisiana (hull #72) as the Gulf Explorer for Gulf Mississippi Marine Incorporated of Houston, Texas.

-In 1978, Gulf Mississippi Marine became Gulf Fleet.
-And the company was owned first by Pott Industries of St. Louis, Missouri.
+In 1978, Gulf Mississippi Marine Incorporated became Gulf Fleet Marine Incorporated.
+The company was owned first by Pott Industries of St. Louis, Missouri.
 And, then by Houston Natural Gas Houston, Texas.

-Jackson Marine Corporation of Houston, Texas would later merge with Zapata Gulf Marine of Houston, Texas, as well as Gulf Fleet of Houston, Texas.
+The Jackson Marine Corporation later merged with the Zapata Gulf Marine Company of Houston, Texas and the Gulf Fleet Marine Company of Houston, Texas.
 The company became the largest shipping company in the world with a total of four hundred fifteen vessels.
-Tidewater Incorporated of New Orleans, Louisiana at that time had about two hundred seventy five vessels.

-In 1985, the tug was acquired by McAllister Brothers Towing of New York, New York.
+In 1985, the tug was acquired by the McAllister Brothers Towing Company of New York, New York.
 Where she was renamed Patrice McAllister.

 In 1989, she was chartered out.
 Where she was renamed as the Columbia.

 In 1998, tug was returned to the McAllister Towing and Transportation of New York, New York.
 However she was removed from service, and was "laid up" at Mariner's Harbor in Staten Island, New York.

 In 2008, she was towed to Providence, Rhode Island to be cut apart for scrap.
 However, while being cut apart, a welder's torch ignited a fire that engulfed the entire tug.
 What remained of the tug's interior was lost.
 She was a twin screw tug, rated at 3,600 horsepower.